null Skip to main content

 Infused Oil

-Tools and Materials Needed:
+Tools and Materials Needed

-• Fresh herb, finely chopped or dried herb, finely chopped
+• Fresh herb, finely chopped, or dried herb, finely chopped

-• Cheese cloth or muslin
+• Cheesecloth or muslin

-• Double boiler (optional)
+• Double boiler (optional, for alternate method)

 1. Place finely chopped herb into glass container.